ryan-g2/exitequity/README.md

 ## Running tests with tags

+From a terminal window in the root folder the project was cloned into, run:

 `npx cypress run --env grepTags=[tag]`

 **tag types** (optional, comma separated) = bvt, smoke, rc, full